j5py/j5py/README.md

 ###### Enhancing My Backend and Cloud Technology Skills, January to April

-After reviewing my foundation in Client-side Development, I shifted my focus to Infrastructure Technologies, specifically studying Backend and Cloud Technologies on Coursera with _Get Started with Cloud Native DevOps Agile and NoSQL_, _Developing Back-End Apps with Node.js and Express_, and _Containers with Docker Kubernetes OpenShift_ by IBM, along with NoSQL by MongoDB.
+After reviewing my foundation in Client-side Development, I shifted my focus to Infrastructure Technologies, specifically studying Backend and Cloud Technologies on Coursera with _Get Started with Cloud Native, DevOps, Agile, and NoSQL_, _Developing Back-End Apps with Node.js and Express_, and _Containers with Docker, Kubernetes & OpenShift_ by IBM, along with NoSQL by MongoDB.
 I was driven to engage with Cloud-native Development, an essential approach for building scalable applications today.

 ###### Building on My Development Expertise After a Focus on Security, January